Charles Zeuner: Legacy

 He raised the standard for classical music in the United States.
 His manuscripts and printed scores went to the Newland/Zeuner collection of the Library of Congress.

 Works

 Besides his oratorio, he issued some collections of music, notably “The American Harp” (Boston, 1839) and “Ancient Lyre” (1848).
-He also wrote a piece for organ entitled "Rail Road Waltz".
+He also wrote a piece for organ entitled "Rail Road Waltz" and two concertos for organ and orchestra.